What is Cri-du-Chat syndrome?

 The name of this syndrome is French for "cry of the cat," referring to the distinctive cry of children with this disorder.
 The cry is caused by abnormal larynx development, one of the many symptoms associated with this disorder.
 It usually becomes less noticeable as the baby gets older, making it difficult for doctors to diagnose cri-du-chat after age two.
 Cri-du-chat is caused by a deletion (the length of which may vary) on the short arm of chromosome 5.
 Multiple genes are missing as a result of this deletion, and each may contribute to the symptoms of the disorder.
 One of the deleted genes is TERT (telomerase reverse transcriptase).
 This gene is important during cell division because it helps to keep the tips of chromosomes (telomeres) in tact.

 How do people get Cri-du-Chat syndrome?

 A deletion is caused by a break in the DNA molecule that makes up a chromosome.
 In most cases, the chromosome break occurs while the sperm or egg cell (the male or female gamete) is developing.
 When this gamete is fertilized, the child will develop cri-du-chat syndrome.
 The parent, however, does not have the break in any other cells of the body and does not have the syndrome.
-In fact, the break is usually such a rare event that it is very unlikely to happen again if the parent has another child.
+In fact, breaks are so rare that it is very unlikely to happen again if the parent has another child.

-It is possible for a child to inherit a broken chromosome from a parent who also had the disorder.
+It is possible for a child to inherit a broken chromosome from a parent who also has the disorder.